dzufferey/resync_oopsla20_artifact/README.md

   ```sh
   sudo apt install default-jdk ant
   ```
+  We run our tests with OpendJDK 8 but it should work for higher versions.
 * Scala: PSync needs scala on to of java. [sbt](https://www.scala-sbt.org/) takes care of building everything.
   ```sh
   echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list